lovnishverma/lovnishverma.github.io/README.md

 # 🌐 Lovnish Verma – Personal Portfolio Website

-Welcome to the source code repository for my personal website: [lovnishverma.github.io](https://lovnishverma.github.io)
+Welcome to the source code repository for my personal website: [lovnishverma.github.io](https://lovnishverma.github.io)  or [lovnishverma.in](https://www.lovnishverma.in/)

 This is a fully responsive and SEO-optimized portfolio site designed using **HTML, CSS, and JavaScript**.
 It highlights my expertise in AI, ML, and full-stack development with live projects, contact integration, and advanced metadata for better discovery.